wiiznokes/LibreFanControl/README.md

 <img src="assets/mainPage.png" alt="app image">

+## Notes
-Windows is currently the only supported OS.
-For supporting Linux, we will need to implement an interface used in Kotlin.
+- Windows is currently the only supported OS.
+- To support Linux, we must first implement an interface used in Kotlin.
+It might be easier than Windows because C++ is the only language required, and it's very easy to use with Kotlin, but [lm-sensor](https://github.com/lm-sensors/lm-sensors) doesn't look like an easy-to-use library.
-High usage of RAM can be seen for now, but it will be improve in future update I hope.
+- High usage of RAM can be seen for now, but it will be improve in future update I hope.

 ------